Pepis74/Pepis74.github.io/_projects/quarantamaula_nx.md

 </div>
 <!-- The caption remains the same -->
 <div class="caption">
-    A showcase of the checkers switch game running on QuarantamaulaNX.
+    A showcase of the checkers game running on QuarantamaulaNX on the Suyu emulator.
 </div>

 For the project we had to use devkitpro and its Nintendo Switch developmeent library, libnx.
 But, since the Nintendo Switch is a modern console that supports the API on which the engine is based, the environment is very similar to that used for PC development.
 Only a few changes had to be made, which I'll explain below: